Employee engagement platform Culture Amp raises $100M at a $1.5B valuation – TechCrunch

 Other employee feedback platforms include Lattice, Glint and Qualtrics.
 Elzinga said the main way Culture Amp differentiates is its team of “People Scientists,” or organizational and behavioral psychologists who design surveys, work in its product team as analysts and serve as consultants for clients.

-“We see ourselves at the point now where we have enough data that we can start to do primary research on a lot of these issues and we’re looking at how can the data we are developing help inform the space in general, not just ‘here’s what our customers are doing,’ but research that shows how this correlates to that in a situation,” said Elzinga.
-“The people science component is a hugely important to us.”
+“We see ourselves at the point now where we have enough data that we can start to do primary research on a lot of these issues, and we’re looking at how can the data we are developing help inform the space in general, not just ‘here’s what our customers are doing,’ but research that shows how this correlates to that in a situation,” said Elzinga.
+“The people science component is hugely important to us.”